Logoi-Linguistics/Logoi-Linguistics/README.md

 # Quinean Sentential Schemata (QSS)

-The joyful bliss of logic programming has long been shrouded by dint of a daunting syntax.
+The logic programming paradigm has long been shrouded by dint of a daunting syntax.

-In response to this perplexing pedagogical puzzle, Logoi translates logical sentences into Prolog code:
+In response to this puzzle of pedagogy, Logoi translates logical sentences into Prolog code for you:

 ```